1. Purpose of this privacy notice

 Other data processing activities include:

-Through the Newlon Group, Outward holds information in an IT system which may be copied for testing, backup, archiving and disaster recovery purposes.
+Through the Newlon Group, Outward holds information in an IT system that may be copied for testing, backup, archiving and disaster recovery purposes.
 All data is held within the UK.

 6. How we use sensitive information

-Some of the information which we collect will be special categories of personal data, also called sensitive personal data, such as information about ethnic background or health.
-We will use information about race or national or ethnic origin, religious, philosophical or moral beliefs, or sexual life or sexual orientation, to ensure meaningful equal opportunity monitoring and reporting; and to make suitable adjustments to the services we provide.
+Some of the information that we collect will be special categories of personal data, also called sensitive personal data, such as information about ethnic background or health.
+We will use information about race or national or ethnic origin, religious, philosophical or moral beliefs, or sexual life or sexual orientation, to ensure meaningful equal opportunity monitoring and reporting; and to make suitable adjustments to the services and processes we operate.

 Under exceptional circumstances, we may share information with relevant authorities in order to comply with our legal obligations or to protect people’s vital interests.
 We will only disclose information to a third party where there is a legitimate and lawful reason.
 For example, we may share health information with the emergency services in the event of an emergency or serious incident.